richardjonesnz/moodle_mod_simplelesson/README.txt

 1. Supports adding questions from the question bank
 2. Consists of multimedia pages with simple hyperlinked navigation
 3. Summary lesson attempt reports for students and teacher's
+4. Implements GDPR privacy requests for reporting and deletion of user data

 For more complex needs (timing, access restrictions, use the Lesson activity module) For summative activities use the quiz or lesson.